adiiithyaa-hub/WINGIFY/README.md

 # Blood Test Report Analyser

 ## Overview
 This project is a FastAPI-based application for analyzing blood test reports using CrewAI agents and Anthropic Claude.
-It supports background job processing with Celery and Redis, and now includes database integration for storing analysis results and user data.
+It supports background job processing with Celery and Redis.
 ---

 ## 🐞 Initial Bugs and Issues (Pre-Celery)